Insuring Older Homes: Coverage Considerations for Central New York Properties

 As long as you stay above 80 percent of what the overall cost to replace the home would be, you’re fine.

-For these reasons, the functional replacement cost option probably suits you best.
+For these reasons, the functional replacement cost option may suit you well.

 Rebuilding any home after a fire is straightforward if that home was completely destroyed.
 A total loss is one thing, but if the home only suffered, say, 51 percent damage, that is another matter altogether.
 The reason: building codes.